 My favorite quick guacamole: Mash 2 large avocados with ½ teaspoon coarse salt, ¼ cup diced yellow onion, ¼ teaspoon garlic powder, 2 tablespoons fresh lime juice.
 Taste for salt & freshly ground black pepper.

-These lentils are great simply with corn tortillas and your favorite toppings, but there are so many more ways to serve them.
+I love serving lentil tacos on corn tortillas with a bunch of toppings (like pickled onions!), but there are so many more ways to serve them.

 Here are a few of my favorite ideas: